-Ideally you want the bread to be firm so that it holds together well after being soaked in the egg custard.
-This can be accomplished by lightly toasting the bread, letting it dry out a bit or using a firmer bread type.
+Ideally, you want the bread to be firm to hold together well after being soaked in the egg custard.
+This can be accomplished by lightly toasting the bread, letting it dry out a bit, or using a firmer bread type.

-This is my go to bread for making French toast on my griddle.
-The taste and texture of this type of bread really shines with this dish.
-Brioche has a rich taste because it’s made with eggs and sugar which compliment the other French toast ingredients.
+This is my go-to bread for making French toast on my griddle.
+The taste and texture of this type of bread really shine with this dish.
+Brioche has a rich taste because it’s made with eggs and sugar, which compliment the other French toast ingredients.
 If you can get your hands on a loaf of this and cut it into thick slices, it’ll help you make some amazing French toast.

-One of the most popular breads to use for French toast is regular white bread.
-It has a neutral flavor and is a great canvas for the seasonings like cinnamon and nutmeg that are in the egg custard.
-This is great option but as we’ve mentioned, try to find a thicker cut of white bread or an unsliced loaf you can cut into thicker slices yourself.
+One of the most popular slices of bread to use for French toast is regular white bread.
+It has a neutral flavor and a great canvas for the seasonings like cinnamon and nutmeg in the egg custard.
+This is a great option but as we’ve mentioned, try to find a thicker cut of white bread or an unsliced loaf you can cut into thicker slices yourself.